5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/development.rst

 Convention for Section Styling
 ------------------------------

-The following style for titles/sections is used: ``Section conventions <https://documatt.com/restructuredtext-reference/element/section.html#section-conventions>``.
+The following style for titles/sections is used: ``Section conventions⇗ <https://documatt.com/restructuredtext-reference/element/section.html#section-conventions>``.

 * L1: Document title ``####`` (above and below - not used)
 * L2: Chapters ``****`` (above and below)